bduvenhage/bduvenhage.github.io/_posts/2019-04-22-size-of-hash-table.md

 | size = 8     | 52679739                      | 26339969               |
 | size = 24    | 19953544                      | 19953544               |

 The reserved buckets are stored as an array of 64-bit (8 byte) pointers.
 Each linked list bucket entry is stored as the item's hash, its uint32_t value (with 4 bytes of padding) and a pointer to the next item in the bucket.
-A bucket entry therefore requires 24 bytes and looks similar to this struct:
+A bucket entry in this specific instance therefore requires 24 bytes and would look similar to this struct:

 {% highlight c++ %}
 struct BucketItem